 Rainbow Drive-In was fortunate to be featured on shows such as The Food Network’s Diners, Drive Ins and Dives, CBS’ Hawaii 5-0 and more recently, on Netflix’s Terrace House and CBS’ Magnum PI.
 They have also received accolades such as the Star Advertiser’s Best Diner and Honolulu Magazine’s Best of the Best Loco Moco and Cheap Eats.

 After receiving national and international recognition, they saw an increase in both local and visiting diners and during their 56th year in business, they opened their second Rainbow Drive-In location in Kalihi.
-Rainbow Drive-In continues to expand, with their recent openings in Pearlridge Centers and in Ewa Beach.
+Rainbow Drive-In continues to expand, with their openings in Pearlridge, Ewa Beach and Waipahu.

 The original Rainbow Drive-In is still a family owned and operated business, now with not one, but four locations.
 Every day, locals and visitors from around the world dine at the restaurant for big, hearty meals… the classic, Hawaii-style plate lunch.